Louis Grell: Selected works

-Grell's large mural titled "Destiny" won the 1930 Harry A. Frank Prize at the Art Institute of Chicago and his "Portrait of the Painter, Moessel" won the Municipal Art League prize at the Art Institute of Chicago, in 1936.
-Grell's more significant works include; four large portraits of the first four US Presidents commissioned by the Mayflower Hotel in Washington DC in the 1920s, the Times Square Paramount Theatre, Gateway Theatre Chicago, Toledo Paramount Theatre, 14 large French Fairytale murals painted in 1920 for the new Balaban & Katz Theater giant to adorn the proscenium arch inside the Chicago Theater and again 14 large Greek and Roman themed murals painted in 1932 for the "Century of Progress" renovation inside the Chicago Theater, 18 large murals throughout the Netherland Plaza Hotel (now a Hilton), Cincinnati, OH in 1930 (Who's Who in America artists file), "Carnival Evening" 1917 (Art Institute of Chicago Instructor's Resume of 1918) and "The Midnight Carol" 1924 oil on canvas works exhibited at the Art Institute of Chicago, "Lady, with Dog" 1935 oil on canvas exhibited at the Art Institute of Chicago & Chicago Galleries Association (compared to Thomas Gainsborough), "Orpheus", "Evening on the Lake" and "Bacchus" from 1905 exhibited in Dresden, Germany in 1906 and won honors.
+Grell's large mural titled Destiny won the 1930 Harry A. Frank Prize at the Art Institute of Chicago and his Portrait of the Painter, Moessel won the Municipal Art League prize at the Art Institute of Chicago, in 1936.
+Grell's more significant works include; four large portraits of the first four US Presidents commissioned by the Mayflower Hotel in Washington DC in the 1920s, the Times Square Paramount Theatre, Gateway Theater Chicago, Toledo Paramount Theatre, 14 large French Fairytale murals painted in 1920 for the new Balaban & Katz Theater giant to adorn the proscenium arch inside the Chicago Theater and again 14 large Greek and Roman themed murals painted in 1932 for the "Century of Progress" renovation inside the Chicago Theater, 18 large murals throughout the Netherland Plaza Hotel (now a Hilton), Cincinnati, OH in 1930 (Who's Who in America artists file), Carnival Evening 1917 (Art Institute of Chicago Instructor's Resume of 1918) and The Midnight Carol 1924 oil on canvas works exhibited at the Art Institute of Chicago, Lady, with Dog 1935 oil on canvas exhibited at the Art Institute of Chicago & Chicago Galleries Association (compared to Thomas Gainsborough), Orpheus, Evening on the Lake, and Bacchus from 1905 exhibited in Dresden, Germany in 1906 and won honors.